etc1290/Stembase/log.md

 	## 2022.03.09		version 0.3.7
 	-- Clear wasted codes
 	-- Rewrite function
+	# Added
+	1. Add the follow-up function to tag system
+		-- finished
 	# Changed
 	1. Rewrite tagmain frome clicked trigger to one action for all -- finished